-We all need to drown the world out every so often.
-But since you probably don’t have a sensory deprivation tank at home, headphones will have to do.
+We all need to drown the world out sometimes.
+If you don't have a sensory deprivation tank at home, headphones will have to do.

-Before buying new headphones or earbuds, it’s important to know what your main reason for using them will be.
-Are you the sort of audiophile who wants a high-end pair so you can appreciate every single note of Steely Dan’s Aja?
-That’s great, but you might not want to take an expensive pair with you when you jog if those bulky headphones are best suited for lounging on the couch.
-Maybe you need headphones to make your telecommuting job easier, or you’re a musician yourself and you need a pair to help you mix your latest mixtape.
+Before buying new headphones or earbuds, it's important to know what your main reason for using them will be.
+Are you the sort of audiophile who wants a high-end pair so you can appreciate every single note of Steely Dans Aja?
+Or do you prioritize durability and sweat-resistance for your workouts?
+Maybe you need headphones to make your telecommuting job easier, or you're a musician yourself and you need a pair to help you mix your latest mixtape.

 Whatever your audio needs are, there's a set of headphones or earbuds just for you.
 To help you figure out what you should be listening with, we ask experts what headphones they recommend as part of our ongoing product recommendation series.